Seagate/cortx-re/solutions/community-deploy/cloud/AWS/DEPLOY.md

-# Build & Deploy CORTX Stack on Amazon Web Services
+# Setup K8s Cluster and Deploy CORTX Stack on Amazon Web Services.

-   This file consists of the procedure to Create K8s cluster & deploy Cortx stack.
+   This file consists of the procedure to setup K8s cluster and deploy Cortx stack.
-   Connect to system using SSH key or password and centos or your user.
-After that go with sudo privileges.

 ### 1. Create EC2 instance

    If you don't have VM then follow [AWS EC2 Instance Create Terraform Script](https://github.com/Seagate/cortx-re/tree/main/solutions/community-deploy/cloud/AWS).
 If you already create VM then skip this step.

+   Connect to system using SSH key or password and centos or your user.
+After that go with sudo privileges.

 ### 2. Prerequisite
 #### Please make your vm having below drives should be available.